The Celtic Cross

 The most popular and well-known of all of the tarot spreads is the Celtic Cross 10 card spread.
 Get your free reading below.

-The Knight Of Wands Tarot Card
+The Six Of Wands Tarot Card

 The King of Pentacles Tarot Card